qwertie/learn-react/docs/publish-npm-package.md

 By default, the test folder is created as a sibling: if your package name is `pkg` then the test folder is `../pkg-testpack`.

+If your package is a TypeScript project, make sure that your tests in the test folder are importing the compiled JavaScript version, because your end-users might not be using TypeScript.
+One way to guarantee this is to exclude all .ts files from your package (if you do that, be sure source maps are disabled in your tsconfig.json.)
+Your tests should still be written in TypeScript to make sure your d.ts files work; use `"declaration": true` in tsconfig.json so they can access type information.

 ### How to publish (finally!) ###

 - Create an account on [npmjs.com](https://npmjs.com).
 You'll be asked for your full name, username and email address.